 Filippo Musca joined the Siracusa Institute in 2008 as Coordinator of the Afghanistan Program and has been the Deputy Director General of the Institute since February 2014.
-From September 2018 he has served as the Acting Director General.
+From September 2018 he has served as the Acting Director General and in December 2020 he became Director General.
 He is responsible for the development and effective implementation of the Institute’s strategies, plans and priorities by directing and being accountable for the technical assistance, educational and research projects while managing and supervising the work of up to 10 staff members at the Institute.

 He supports the Siracusa Institute President and Board of Directors for all administrative and financial issues related with the Institute’s overall budget and the coordination of the development and implementation of agreed fundraising strategies with public and private donors.
 He holds a degree in International Relations and a Master in International Strategic Studies.

 Assia Buonocore is the Office Manager of the Siracusa Institute.
 She has a pivotal role in the office, being in charge of all logistical aspects while organizing workshops and conferences at the Institute.
 She follows and updates the agenda of the President and Director General.
 She keeps the office organized, makes sure the various appointments and meetings on the schedule are kept straight and manages the flow of visitors or employees who need to meet the management staff.

 She negotiates with vendors and performs more advanced executive functions.
 Occasionally, she travels in Italy and abroad accompanying foreign delegations in study visits to foreign institutions.